Skip to content

 Combining nodes

 You can combine nodes of the same type or mix different types to create workflows that range from simple pipelines to more flexible, agentic systems.
+Think in terms of capabilities rather than individual nodes: what data do you need, what processing is required, and where should results flow next.

 The following table shows common patterns and when to use them.